Quantum Weakest Preconditions for Reasoning about Expected Runtimes of Quantum Programs (Extended Version): Case Studies

 \textbf{Expected Runtime of QBF}: Now we further compute the expected runtime of program QBF using the method developed in the previous section.
 We first compute the expected runtime of the \textbf{while}-loop in QBF.
 Let

 a direct application of formula (\ref{fin-formula}) yields:

 The left-hand side of the above equation is the vector representation of $\ert[W]$ (see Lemma \ref{lemm_mrep0}).
-The first term in the right-hand side is the expected times that measurement $M$ takes, and the second term is the expected runtime that the loop body takes.
+The first term in the right-hand side is the expected time that measurement $M$ takes, and the second term is the expected runtime that the loop body takes.

 It is easy to see that $\ert[S] = 5 \cdot I$ by the definition of $\ert$.
-Therefore, the runtime observable:
+Therefore, the runtime observable is:

 Hence, by Definition \ref{def_ert} we obtain the runtime observable of QBF: $\ert[\text{QBF}] = 17 \cdot I,$ where $I$ is the identity operator.
-Thus, the expected runtime of QBF is $\ERT(QBF)=17$.
-It is interesting to see that the expected runtime is independent of probability parameter $p$.
+Thus, the expected runtime of QBF is $\ERT(QBF)(\rho)=17$ for all density operators.
+It is interesting to see that the expected runtime is independent of the probabilistic parameter $p$.